 Some oppose the idea that Jesus had siblings based on a preconceived concept of the perpetual virginity of Mary which is a Catholic Church teaching that doesn’t have Biblical support.
 The phrase perpetual virginity of Mary means that Jesus’ mother remained a virgin for her entire life.
 Catholics regard Mary as “the Mother of God” and “Queen of Heaven.”
 They also teach that having sexual intercourse would not be right for her high position.

 But the Bible teaches that God blessed the marriage union and commanded Adam and Eve, in the Garden of Eden and before sin, to “be fruitful, and multiply, and replenish the earth” (Genesis 1:28).
 Therefore, sexual intimacy in marriage is not sinful.
 On the contrary, “Marriage is honourable in all, and the bed undefiled” (Hebrews 13:4).

 Catholics teach that Mary remained a virgin even after the birth of Christ.
 But this is not Biblical either because in Matthew 1:25 it says, “And (Joseph) knew her not till she had brought forth her firstborn son: and he called his name JESUS.”
 This verse says that Joseph did not have sexual relations with Mary until after she gave birth to Jesus.

-The fact that Jesus committed His mother Mary to the care of John (John 19:27) may either imply that Mary had no other children of her own and these children where Joseph’s from a previous marriage or, it could also mean that Mary may have had children who were not in a position to care for her or who were unsympathetic toward both her and Jesus at the time of the crucifixion (Matthew 1:18).
+At the cross, the fact that Jesus committed His mother Mary to the care of John (John 19:27) may either mean that Mary had no other children of her own and these children were Joseph’s from a previous marriage or, it could also mean that Mary may have had children who were not in a position to care for her or who were unsympathetic toward both her and Jesus at the time of the crucifixion (Matthew 1:18).